 If after replacing the speed controller your fan may still not be turning.
 Please check the following

-- The power in active cable is terminated correctly.
+- The power in or active cable is terminated correctly.

 - Power out cable not mixed up with another cable.